Vicente de Zaldívar: Buffalo hunting

 Food and resources were scarce in the young colony of New Mexico.
 On September 15, 1598, Zaldivar and his guide, Jusepe Gutierrez, led a group of 60 men onto the Great Plains to determine whether Bison, the American buffalo, could be domesticated.
 Departing from Pecos Pueblo, Zaldivar journeyed 57 leagues eastward, about 250 km, probably to the Canadian River valley.
 There he found huge herds of buffalo.
 Zaldivar and his men constructed a large corral in which they attempted to capture several thousand buffalo.
 The buffalo were recalcitrant and killed three horses and wounded 40 more.
 Zaldivar then captured a number of buffalo calves, but all of them quickly died.
 Failing in the attempt to domesticate buffalo, Zaldivar focused instead on hunting and returned to the Spanish settlements with 80 arobas, about 1000 kg of buffalo fat.
 He proclaimed buffalo meat superior to the beef of Spanish cows.
 Zaldivar and his men arrived back at the Spanish settlements on November 8, 1598.

 Acoma

-After his brother and other Spaniards were killed by Native Americans at Acoma Pueblo in New Mexico on December 4, 1598, Zaldívar was promoted to Maestre de Campo, second in command to Oñate.
+After his brother Juan de Zaldívar and other Spaniards were killed by Native Americans at Acoma Pueblo in New Mexico on December 4, 1598, Zaldívar was promoted to Maestre de Campo, second in command to Oñate.
 In January 1599, Zaldívar avenged his brother's death in an attack on Acoma, culminating in the Acoma Massacre in which hundreds of Acomans were killed or enslaved.
 Poet Gaspar Pérez de Villagrá subsequently wrote a poem about his victory.

 Jumano War

 Zaldívar was maestro de campo in the expedition to Quivira in 1601.
-During that process, he encountered the Jumano people and served in the Jumano War of 1601.
+During that process, he encountered the Jumano people and participated in the Jumano War of 1601.

 Personal life

 Zaldívar married María de Oñate, who was his cousin (Juan de Oñate's daughter).
-They had an only son, Nicolas de Zaldívar y Oñate, who was later appointed Adelantado.
+Their only offspring was a son, Nicolas de Zaldívar y Oñate, who was later appointed Adelantado.